remogatto/mandala/README.md

 that it will behave the same on the device once deployed.
 Oh well, this is the long-term aim, at least!

-A typical Mandala application has two loops: one continously listen to events, the other is responsible for rendering the scene.
-In order to dealing with application resources (images, sounds, configuration files, etc.), the framework provides an ResourceManager object.
-Client code sends request to it in order to obtain resources as slices of bytes.
+A typical Mandala application has two loops: one continuously listens for events, the other is responsible for rendering the scene.
+In order to dealing with application resources (images, sounds, configuration files, etc.), the framework provides a ResourceManager object.
+Client code sends requests to it in order to obtain resources as slices of bytes.
 In the desktop application this simply means opening the file at the given path.
 In the Android application the framework will unpack the apk archive on the fly getting the requested resources from it.
-However, is the framework responsibility to deal with the right native method for opening file.
+However, it is the framework's responsibility to deal with the right native method for opening a file.
 From the client-code point of view the request will be the same.

-The bothering steps needed to build, package and deploy the application on the device are simplified using a set of predefined [gotask](https://github.com/jingweno/gotask) tasks.
+The bothersome steps needed to build, package and deploy the application on the device are simplified using a set of predefined [gotask](https://github.com/jingweno/gotask) tasks.